frumbert/wp2moodle--wordpress-/README.md

     `group`: (optional) the id [mdl_groups.idnumber] of the moodle group in which to enrol the user (can be a comma-seperated list for multiple enrolments)
     `course`: (optional) the id [mdl_courses.idnumber] of the moodle course in which to enrol the user (can be a comma-seperated list for multiple enrolments)
     `authtext`: (optional) the text that appears instead when the user is not yet logged on `activity`: (optional, number) the numerical index of an activity to open after enrolment.
-E.g. "2" will attempt to open the second activity in the destination course.
+E.g. "2" will attempt to open the second activity in the destination course
+    `enrolas`: (optional, string) the shortname of the role in moodle to enrol this user as (e.g. student, teacher)

 Requirements:
 -------------